PAYELSINGH-SOFTWARE/floravision-frontend/README.md

 code .
 ```

-Run using Live Server or open `index.html`.
+Run using Live Server or open `index.html'

----

-This project is developed for educational and frontend assessment purposes only.